Befriend your body. Rewrite the story of your life.

 So what does a newly awakened person do?
 If you’re full of contradictions like me, you move to New York City, the least spiritual place in the world.

 My healing work wasn’t enough to pay the rent, so I took a job at the city’s domestic violence and sexual assault crisis hotlines.
 Counseling hundreds of people a day through crisis and the effects of lifelong and generational trauma was hopeless and inspiring.
-There I learned that the truest form of healing that I can offer is to compassionately witness another’s pain and my inability to change it.
+It was there that I learned that the truest form of healing that I can offer is to compassionately witness another’s pain and see my inability to change it.

-I soon burned out and built a career in nonprofit communications.
+I burned out after three years and pivoted to a career in nonprofit communications.
 Ghostwriting for those in charge of God’s work was safe work, but boring.
 In a search for meaning, I began taking creative writing classes at Columbia University and invited that little Sonja who loved to write to join me as an adult.

 Rewrite